We’ll start in Williamstown, Massachusetts, with a short orientation to get to know each other before we head across the border to southern Vermont.

 In Vermont’s Green Mountains, we’ll hike Haystack Mountain—a great first hike —and enjoy a four-state view from the top, then head to camp for the night.

-From Vermont, we’ll head east into New Hampshire for a hike on the Appalachian Trail, a bike ride along the Franconia Notch bike path and a challenge hike to the top of Mount Moosilauke, a 4,802 foot peak in the White Mountains.
+From Vermont, we’ll head east into New Hampshire for a hike on the Appalachian Trail and a challenge hike to the top of Mount Moosilauke, a 4,802 foot peak in the White Mountains.
 We’ll end the week with a rafting trip on the exciting Deerfield River.
 At every step of the way, your Overland leaders will be there supporting you, encouraging you and cheering you on.

 As with all of our introductory trips, New England Adventure is designed for some of our youngest campers who are eager to try a new summer adventure and who are ready for a week of travel and fun in a supportive, wholesome setting.
-The hiking—from Haystack to Moosilauke—is chosen for its appropriateness for this age group; the biking is on a car-free bike path; and the rafting is on the dam-controlled Deerfield River, in rafts guided by pros from an outfitter we’ve used for years.
+The hiking—from Haystack to Moosilauke—is chosen for its appropriateness for this age group, and the rafting is on the dam-controlled Deerfield River, in rafts guided by pros from an outfitter we’ve used for years.
 It’s a chance to explore, make new friends and build confidence, independence and a love of the outdoors.
 All in all, New England Adventure offers a wonderful week away and an exciting introduction to Overland.

 My favorite part of our trip was reaching the summit of Mt.
 Moosilauke.
 We were in a cloud!